Other trees in East Africa which we use for resins include:

 Resin is harvested in Marsabit, Wajir, Garissa, Mandera, Turkana, Samburu and Isiolo.

-Here are some of the things our Kenyan resins are used for :
+Here are some of the things resins from Kenyan trees are used for :

 Sodas